kwabenasapong/openpldoc/manual/source/faq.rst

 .. note::

-   PowerPoint, Keynote and LibreOffice are not supported on macOS due to limitations within the platform.
+   PowerPoint, Keynote and LibreOffice are not supported on macOS due to limitations with the platform.
 This is outside of our control.

 .. note::